Zebedee Nungak: The "Eskimo Experiment"

 The experiment, with archived documentation, was conducted as to determine if the Inuit had the same level of intelligence as their non-Inuit counterparts.
 The program had been devised to "expunge them of Inuit culture and groom them to become northern leaders with a southern way of thinking."
 While conducting the experiment, the Canadian government acknowledged the possible ramifications of the program in destroying family ties, as well as Inuit culture.
-The Canadian government would later conduct a similar program in 1965, resettling four Inuit girls.
-In 2009, a film detailing their experiences The Experimental Eskimos was made by filmmaker Barry Greenwald.
+The Canadian government later conducted a similar program in 1965, resettling four Inuit girls.
+In 2009, a film detailing their experiences, The Experimental Eskimos, was made by filmmaker Barry Greenwald.